Charllo/UK-Crime-Map/README.md

 The starting location was randomly chosen

-Crime markers appear in red, and if you hover over them, it will show you the first crime recorded in that specific location
+If you hover over a crime marker, it will show you the first crime recorded in that specific location

 Click a new location on the map or drag the blue marker to a new location to see different areas of crime

-Each red marker is only the approximate location of a crime, and not exact
+Each crime marker is only the approximate location of a crime, and not exact

 ## Technical details